Mexican Buddha Bowl

 Toppings

-- Radish – I love using fresh radish in Mexican inspired meals.
+- Radish (optional) – I love using fresh radish in Mexican inspired meals.
 It adds a level of freshness and crunch to the meal.
-This is 100% optional though, you could also use fresh bell pepper, crumbled up tortilla chips or jicama for similar crunch.

 - Salsa – salsa acts almost like dressing in this recipe and provides another layer of flavor.
-Use your favorite salsa or even make homemade!
 You could also use pico de gallo.

 How to make Mexican buddha bowls

-While quinoa is cooking, chop the veggies for the Mexican veggies.
-I like to cut the zucchini and squash into half moon shapes, cut the peppers in cubes and slice the onions into thin strips.
+Chop the veggies: cut the zucchini and squash into half moon shapes, cut the peppers in cubes and slice the onions into thin strips.

-When the veggies are done cooking, take them out of the skillet.
-Immediately add the black beans, tomato paste, water, salt and spices.
+Make the black beans: Rinse and drain canned black beans.
+In the same skillet the veggies cooked in, add the black beans, tomato paste, water, salt and spices.
 Stir well over medium heat.
-The mixture will come to a simmer and the water will start to evaporate quickly.
 Cook 5-7 minutes until beans reach your desired consistency (5 for saucier and 7 minutes for drier beans).
-If you find your beans get too dry add 2-4 tablespoons of water and stir.
-Turn off the heat once these reach your desired consistency.
+If you find your beans get too dry add 2-4 tablespoons of water.

-Assemble the buddha bowls, adding cilantro lime quinoa, Mexican vegetables, Mexican black beans, chopped radish, sliced avocado and a large spoonful of your favorite salsa.
+Assemble the taco buddha bowls: add cilantro lime quinoa, Mexican vegetables, Mexican black beans, chopped radish, sliced avocado and a large spoonful of your favorite salsa to a large bowl.
 Enjoy!

 What else can you add to this Mexican buddha bowl

-Protein: Mexican Shredded Chicken, Air Fryer Frozen Shrimp, Air Fryer Salmon
+- Protein: Mexican Shredded Chicken, Air Fryer Frozen Shrimp, Air Fryer Salmon Cubes

-Crunch: Crushed up tortilla chips, toasted pepitas or cashews
+- Crunch: Crushed up tortilla chips, jicama, toasted pepitas or cashews

 Common questions